PokeMutt/CoreEngine/README.md

 <img src="https://orig00.deviantart.net/1793/f/2018/033/f/7/coreengine_logo_by_pokemutt-dc202tg.png" width=600px />
 <h1>CoreEngine</h1>
 A tiny java game engine.
 This was made specifically for a couple of projects of mine to facilitate my understanding of how game engines work.
+Not meant to be used for a full fledged production game, more of a prototyping tool

 # <h2>Overview</h2>
 <ul>